Working self-employed or freelancing in Belgium is an alternative to working for an employer. This guide explains what you need to know.

 Social security, health insurance and pensions for freelancers in Belgium

-Self-employed workers and freelancers in Belgium are required by law to join a social insurance fund and make quarterly payments to take care of their social security obligations.
+Self-employed workers and freelancers in Belgium must join a social insurance fund and make quarterly payments to take care of their social security obligations.
 You can register for social security as a freelancer in Belgium through the FPS.
 Once you have your Belgian social security number, you are then free to join a social security fund of your choosing.
-This will enable you to access benefits including:
+This will enable you to access benefits such as:

 Self-employed and freelancers in Belgium generally pay a higher percentage of income towards social security than employees, with exact amounts depending on factors such as age and earnings from the last 3 years.
 Contribution rates are set at around 22% of annual income, decreasing as earnings increase.